aravindsankar28/Meta-GNN/README.md

 `"m"` specifies the (target node, context node) pairs, corresponding to unique semantic roles in the metagraph (i.e. dimension k of metagraph adjacency tensor A_kij).
 In this example, there will one N by N matrix in the returned metagraph adjacency tensor, corresponding to node[1] in node[0]'s context.

-Please cite our paper if you use this code in your own work:
+Please cite our papers if you use this code in your own work:

 ```
 @article{sankar2017motif,